naoualianas0-svg/m4x-/README.md

 # m4x-
-this tool for termux and kali linux
+this tool for  kali linux